Finding peak fall foliage in New England

 From this point down is when I recommend you hit the road

 Color-Gone!
 This is where I start to cry and relax at the same time.
-Because in past years I’ve driven 3,000-4,500 miles and I’m now in my wind down mode.
+I’m now in my wind down mode.
 I will now go through a few thousand pictures between now and next summer when the urge to hit the road starts all over again.Now the best news!!!

 This is what happens to the changing colors.
-The colors ebb and flows around the hills of New England and you may have a soft frost in one valley and a killer frost just a mile away.
+The colors ebb and flow around the hills of New England.
+In general, the hills will develop first and at the same time, the wetland maples (swamp maples) will turn about the same time.
+The temps are critical and you may have a soft frost in one valley and a killer frost just a mile away, both events affecting the trees in different ways.
 So I want you to imagine throwing two more rocks and as those ripples move out they also send out the waves in all directions.

 The Ebb and Flow of fall color development

-Now look at a map of New England.
-The first rock “usually” falls in the North east kingdom and another rock falls a little later in Greenville Maine near Moosehead lake and still a few day later a third strikes near Sugar Hill New Hampshire and as the ripples proceed out the trees start to turn.
+Now, look at a map of New England.
+The first rock “usually” falls in the North east kingdom and second rock falls a little later in Greenville Maine near Moosehead lake and still a few days later, a third rock strikes near Sugar Hill New Hampshire and as the ripples proceed out the trees start to turn.

-As the month of October progresses, the ripples continue and other rocks drop further south each time and THERE IS NO RHYME OR REASON TO THIS!
+As the months of September and October progress, the ripples continue and other rocks start to drop further south and (I hate to say this) THERE IS NO RHYME OR REASON TO THIS!
 That’s right, maybe an area got cooler/warmer temps and another got more/less rain.
 All of these things contribute to the guessing game.